top of page

 • It is good for 3-10 years.

-• Copper IUDs are very inexpensive, approximately $115.00 plus dispensing fee from the pharmacy.
-However, they are often not covered under drug plans.
+• Copper IUDs are very inexpensive, approximately $115.00 - $170 plus dispensing fee from the pharmacy.
+However, they are not always covered under drug plans.

 IUD INSERTION APPOINTMENTS